ansible/workshops/exercises/ansible_smart_mgmt/0-setup/README.md

 >     - CentOS7 Development => HOSTS
 >     - RHEL7 Development => HOSTS
 >
 >    Review how the resultant hosts and groups are defined from information based on tags set from earlier Satellite job template queries.
+Take the time to click on a host and look at the variables that have been collected and defined in the "Variables" section.

 Next, login to Satellite to perform verification.

-## 5\.
+#### 5\.
 Login to Satellite and validate your Environment

 ![](https://lh4.googleusercontent.com/xQc7AudiblHnV7vKVFv0_055wfoeODtDltSS1_C6yV_ppF3rmfN_B78dw-Lo-OvN2ey5aE20UkuxnqYPgtmwQ0pqDdXuHqZZ4yI1rV0_E8PaFeLJHBuTR2FngYQwtutxRzpOSrEe)